View related sites

 Applications must be supported by a medical certificate if due to an injury which the centre is unable to verify, and in all cases of illness.

 We will review the evidence to see if the circumstances reported have impacted negatively on the candidate’s performance: if we believe that there has been a negative impact, we will adjust the marks appropriately in accordance with guidelines provided for awarding bodies.
 Depending upon the circumstances, this will be set between 0 and 5% of the total marks for the component.
-Cambridge English Language Assessment, in line with other awarding bodies, will not enter into discussion with centres, candidates or their parents on the level of special consideration which should be applied.
+Cambridge Assessment English, in line with other awarding bodies, will not enter into discussion with centres, candidates or their parents on the level of special consideration which should be applied.